shahriargalib037/Weather-app/README.md

-Hi, I am SAKIB AL HRIDOY.
+Hi, I am Shahriar Galib Sowmik.
-A Student of Shahjalal University of Science and Tenchnology.
+A Student of Shahjalal University of Science and Technology.
-CSE Department.
-Registration: 2021331005
+Department of CSE.
+Registration num: 2021331037